Back-Trolling Plugs for Winter Steelhead

-You should realize steelhead will react to different plug shapes, colors and actions depending on water color, amount of available light and the big unknown, their mood.
-An advantage of back-trolling all your lures the same distance from your boat, besides intimidating territorial fish into striking, is you will give the fish a choice between different plug shapes, sizes and colors.
+You should realize steelhead will react to different plug shapes, colors and actions depending on water color, amount of available light, and the big unknown, their mood.
+An advantage of back-trolling all your lures the same distance from your boat, besides intimidating territorial fish into striking, is you will give the fish a choice between different plug shapes, sizes, and colors.
 The general rule in regard to plug size is to run normal steelhead size plugs, FatFish 1/2 and Mag Lip 3.5, the majority of the time and small plug sizes, like FatFish 1/4, when rivers are low and clear.
 Don’t discount on-the-water experience; what I do is try different plug colors and shapes based on conditions and let the fish tell me what they like, which they will quickly do.

-Although capable of diving deep, up to 14 feet, Mag Lip 3.5 is a great all around lure.
-Although current speed and line diameter influence a plug’s diving capability, by regulating the amount of let out you can adjust the diving depth of you Mag Lip from shallow to deep.
+Although capable of diving deep, up to 14 feet, Mag Lip 3.5 is a great all-around lure.
+Although current speed and line diameter influence a plug’s diving capability, by regulating the amount of let out you can adjust the diving depth of your Mag Lip from shallow to deep.
 The top producing steelhead finishes include any and all of the metallic silver, gold, blue, green, red, and pink colors and combinations like the Green Pirate or Double Eagle.
 In clear water you should not overlook the natural crawfish, shrimp or dark patterns like black glitter.
 When waters are less than clear, try flame (fluorescent red) or any of the chartreuse color combinations.
 A finish to not overlook regardless of water color is the mother-of-pearl with black lip.

 There’s a wide set of choices related to the gear you can use when backtrolling plugs for steelhead.
 While virtually any commonly used steelhead rod, reel and line choice will work; serious back-trollers employ bait-cast rods and reels.